dnesteryuk/site_prism.vcr/README.md

 Everything described above about defining cassettes for SitePrism elements is true for defining cassettes for pages.

-Applying cassettes is almost the same as you saw for a click event:
+Applying cassettes is almost the same as it is shown for SitePrism elements:

 ```ruby
 page.load_and_apply_vcr do